lnfel/irozuku/README.md

     </a>
 </p>

-> Styled terminal string in ruby.
+> Elegant terminal styling in ruby.

 ## Motivation